Your local Job

 Our 4 job centers offer access to internet job searches, typing tests and certificates, employment assessments & resume printing.

-If you enroll at our 629 12th St. Modesto location, we can get you connected with education, training, work experience, career advising and more!
+If you enroll at our 629 12th St. Modesto location (Temporarily Closed Until Further Notice), we can get you connected with education, training, work experience, career advising and more!
+Sign up for our Career Services above to access these resources.

 Use Job Center computers to do job search online